-We represent 564 businesses across 45 streets from these sectors – arts & culture, health and beauty, food and drink, retail and entertainment, media & creative, education and training, and professional and business services.
+We represent over 600 businesses across 45 streets from these sectors – arts & culture, health and beauty, food and drink, retail and entertainment, media & creative, education and training, and professional and business services.

 We are responsible for the Angel, creating a sense of place to encourage inward investment and attract businesses here.
 Our thriving, sustainable area offers commercial advantage for business owners and occupiers, and an enjoyable and secure place to work live and visit.